ugorji/go/FAQ.md

 In the rare case that a patch release needs to happen for an old minor or major release, a release branch will be created from which that release will be cut.

+## Latest Release
+Latest release is v1.2.14 - released on May 27, 2025.